Do Not Forsake Me Oh My Darling: Original script

 The unconscious body of Number Six awakens with the correct mind in place.
 However, the process has been too much for the elderly Saltzman, who is dying.
 Oscar is flown out of the Village in the helicopter while Number Six sits by the dying Saltzman's side.
 Later, Number Two basks in his victory while Six awaits Saltzman's end.
 But Six reveals that the reversal process never required a third man.

 Saltzman then revives briefly, speaking of the orders of Number One, and then dies.
 Six grimly bids farewell to Saltzman – who is actually Oscar, in Saltzman's body.
 A horrified Number Two calls the control room, only to learn that the helicopter and Saltzman are out of range.

 This original version of the story is more deeply developed in almost all respects.
-Number Two is portrayed as an arrogant, self-satisfied braggart who boasts to the Butler of being the one Number Two who won't be leaving his position.
+Number Two is portrayed as an arrogant, self-satisfied braggart who boasts to the Butler of being the one Number Two who will not be leaving his position.
 While the televised version ignores the issue of Number Six's resignation, the original script has Six angrily carrying it out.
 His interactions with Janet are also slightly different, with Janet being forceful and unwilling to play what she thinks is a game with an employee of her father's.

 Absent from the televised version but present here is the treachery of Number Six's superior, the Colonel, speaking to an unidentified 'Voice' who is never seen and is observing the transplanted Number Six's actions.
 Finally, the script makes inventive use of McGoohan's short time.
 One scene has Number Two conversing with Oscar-in-Six's-body, who is represented through what the script describes as a single shot of McGoohan.
 Later, the script has Number Two watching "appropriate stockshots" of Number Six, whose body Oscar occupies, with Number Two commenting that Oscar lacks Six's charm, and when Six awakens restored to his own body, he declares, "I'll tell you nothing!
 I'm a free man!"

-At the end, Six sits with the dying Saltzman before revealing that the reversal process didn't need three men.
+At the end, Six sits with the dying Saltzman before revealing that the reversal process did not need three men.
 "Only one could end up free," says Number Six in this brief scene.
 "It could have been me.
 But I felt it should be Saltzman.
 Because I'm going to escape anyway."

-This script was apparently rewritten, in the absence of Patrick McGoohan, and after the departure of George Markstein, becoming what was seen onscreen.
+This script was apparently rewritten, in the absence of Patrick McGoohan, and after the departure of script editor George Markstein, becoming what was seen onscreen.